-What are the long-term benefits of quitting smoking?
+What are the long-term health benefits of quitting smoking?

 Quitting smoking reduces the risk of cancer and many other diseases, such as heart disease and COPD, caused by smoking.

 Data from the U.S. National Health Interview Survey show that people who quit smoking, regardless of their age, are less likely to die from smoking-related illness than those who continue to smoke.
-Smokers who quit before age 40 reduced their chance of dying prematurely from smoking-related diseases by about 90 percent, and those who quit by age 45-54 reduced their chance of dying prematurely by about two-thirds (22).
+Smokers who quit before age 40 reduce their chance of dying prematurely from smoking-related diseases by about 90%, and those who quit by age 45-54 reduce their chance of dying prematurely by about two-thirds (6).

-Does quitting smoking lower the risk of cancer?
+Does quitting smoking lower the risk of getting and dying from cancer?

 Yes.
 Quitting smoking reduces the risk of developing and dying from cancer and other diseases caused by smoking.
-Although it is never too late to get a benefit from quitting, the benefit is strongest among those who quit at a younger age (3).
+Although it is never too late to benefit from quitting, the benefit is greatest among those who quit at a younger age (3).

-The risk of premature death and the chance of developing cancer from smoking depend on many factors, including the number of years a person smokes, the number of cigarettes he or she smokes per day, the age at which he or she began smoking, and whether or not he or she was already ill at the time of quitting.
-For people who have already developed cancer, quitting smoking reduces the risk of developing a second cancer (23-25).
+The risk of premature death and the chances of developing and dying from a smoking-related cancer depend on many factors, including the number of years a person has smoked, the number of cigarettes smoked per day, and the age at which the person began smoking.

-Should someone already diagnosed with cancer bother to quit smoking?
+Is it important for someone diagnosed with cancer to quit smoking?

-Yes.
-Cigarette smoking has a profound adverse impact on health outcomes in cancer patients.
-For patients with some cancers, quitting smoking at the time of diagnosis may reduce the risk of dying by 30 percent to 40 percent (1).
-For those having surgery, chemotherapy, or other treatments, quitting smoking helps improve the body’s ability to heal and respond to therapy (1, 3, 23).
-It also lowers the risk of pneumonia and respiratory failure (1, 3, 26).
-Moreover, quitting smoking may lower the risk of the cancer returning, of dying from the cancer, of a second cancer will develop, or that the person will die from the cancer or other causes (27, 29–32).
+Quitting smoking improves the prognosis of cancer patients.
+For patients with some cancers, quitting smoking at the time of diagnosis may reduce the risk of dying by 30% to 40% (1).
+For those having surgery, chemotherapy, or other treatments, quitting smoking helps improve the body’s ability to heal and respond to therapy (1, 3, 27).
+It also lowers the risk of pneumonia and respiratory failure (1, 3, 28).
+In addition, quitting smoking may lower the risk that the cancer will recur, that a second cancer will develop, or that the person will die from the cancer or other causes (27, 29–32).